FDA/open.fda.gov/about/index.md

 ## What does it do?

-OpenFDA provides APIs and raw download access to a number of high-value structured datasets, including adverse events and recall enforcement reports.
+OpenFDA provides APIs and is investigating raw download access to a number of high-value structured datasets, including adverse events, drug product labeling, and recall enforcement reports.
 The platform is currently in public beta.

 In the future, openFDA will provide a platform for public challenges issued by the FDA and a place for the community to interact with each other and FDA domain experts with the goal of spurring innovation around FDA data.

-We're currently focused on working on datasets in the following areas:
+We're currently focused on datasets in the following areas:

-- **Adverse Events**: FDA’s publically available drug adverse event reports, a database that contains millions of adverse event and medication error reports submitted to FDA covering all regulated drugs.
+- **Adverse events.** FDA’s publically available drug adverse event and medication error reports, and medical device adverse event reports.
-- **Recalls**: Enforcement report data, containing information gathered from public notices about certain recalls of FDA-regulated products.
+- **Recalls.** Enforcement report data, containing information gathered from public notices about certain recalls of FDA-regulated products.
-- **Documentation** *(coming soon)*: Structured Product Labeling Data, containing detailed product label information on many FDA-regulated products
+- **Documentation.** Structured Product Labeling data for FDA-regulated human drug products.

-We'll be releasing a number of updates and additional datasets throughout the upcoming months.

 ## Who made openFDA?

 OpenFDA is an initiative in the Office of Informatics and Technology Innovation (OITI) at the Food and Drug Administration led by the Chief Health Informatics Officer (CHIO), Dr. Taha Kass-Hout, MD, MS. The core project team consisted of the following individuals, in alphabetical order:

 - Adam Baker